 – Anyone who's tried to read an academic text from beginning to end.

 Academic literature is pitched at an ‘academic audience’ who will already have an understanding of the topic.
 Academic texts can be complicated and difficult to read, but you don't necessarily have to read every word of a piece of academic writing to get what you need from it.
 On this page we'll take a look at strategies for reading the most common form of academic literature: the academic journal article.
 But these strategies may also be applied to other forms of academic writing (and in some cases even to non-academic sources of information).
 We'll ask ourselves why we're doing the reading in the first place, before examining the typical structure(s) of an article, from abstract to conclusion, and considering the best route through.
 We'll also take a look at the best strategies for reading.

 One of the most common academic sources is the journal article.
 Researchers publish their research in academic journals which usually cover a specific discipline.
+Journals used to be printed magazines but now they're mostly published online.
 Some journals have stronger reputations and more rigorous editorial controls than others.

 There are all sorts of different types of journal article.
 The article's title might make it clear what type it is, but other aspects of the article will also give you a clue.